wacncontent/CustomizeTool/output/articles/azure-security-audit-log-management.md

 ### Security data collection from Azure Virtual Machines by using Azure Diagnostics

 The following examples use Azure Diagnostics 1.2 and Azure PowerShell cmdlets to enable security data collection from virtual machines.
-The data is collected from virtual machines on a scheduled interval (that is configurable) and pushed to Azure Storage within a customer’s subscription.
+The data is collected from virtual machines on a scheduled interval (that is configurable) and pushed to Azure Storage within a customer's subscription.
 In this section, we will walk through two log collection scenarios using Azure Diagnostics:

 1. Set up a new instance of a security log collection pipeline on a virtual machine.